zrichardlee/crisis/_docs/i-want-to-help/donating-medical-supplies.md

 ---
-title: iOS
+title: Donating Medical Supplies
-category: Devices
+category: I Want To Help ️😇
-order: 1
+order: 4
 ---

+## Donating Medical Supplies

 Use ChatApp on most of your Apple devices.
 Only the latest versions are supported.